 Identifying and Evaluating Director Nominees.
 Typically new candidates for nomination to our Board are suggested by existing directors or by our executive officers.
 However, candidates may also come to the attention of our Board through professional search firms, stockholders or other persons.
 The Nominating and Corporate Governance Committee will carefully review the qualifications of any candidates who have been properly brought to its attention.
 Such review may, in the Committee's discretion, include a review solely of information provided to the Committee or may also include discussions with persons familiar with the candidate, an interview with the candidate or other actions that the Committee deems proper.
 The Committee will consider the suitability of each candidate, including the current members of our Board, in light of the current size and composition of the Board.
 In evaluating the qualifications of the candidates, the Committee considers many factors including issues of character, judgment, independence, age, expertise, diversity of experience, length of service, other commitments and the like.
-The Committee evaluates such factors, among others, and does not assign any particular weighting or priority to any of these factors nor does the Committee have a formal policy with respect to diversity.
+The Committee have a formal policy with respect to diversity.
 Candidates properly recommended by stockholders are evaluated by the independent directors using the same criteria as other candidates.